-- Ensuring your child is getting enough sleep, both day and night.
+Ensuring your child is getting enough sleep, both day and night.

-- Ensure sleep is consolidated.
+Ensure sleep is consolidated.

-Consolidated sleep is uninterrupted sleep.
+Consolidated sleep is an uninterrupted sleep.
 A child or baby that sleeps 12 hours a night but wakes 6 times, will not be getting the rest that they need.
 Everybody has brief awakenings overnight – which are totally normal.
-As adults we may adjust our pillow or pull up our blanket then go back to sleep.
-For a baby they may make a few quiet vocalizations and then return to sleep.
+As adults, we may adjust our pillow or pull up our blanket then go back to sleep.
+For a baby, they may make a few quiet vocalizations and then return to sleep.
 If your baby or child wakes up and cries, calls out for parents or gets up and comes into your room, then they are not getting the consolidated sleep they need.
 In fact, neither are you.
 A goal should be to teach your child to be able to return to sleep when they wake from their brief awakenings, which will lead them, and you, to be able to have consolidated sleep.
-This feeds in to my next goal.
+This feeds into my next goal.

-- Teach self-soothing skills.
+Teach self-soothing skills.

 Babies that always need their parents to help them fall asleep, or return to sleep overnight are likely to continue to need assistance, as they get older.
 They learn to feel that they ‘need’ this help from their parents and have more sustenance to demand it.

-Lets continue to make February the month where your whole family gets the sleep they need.
+Let’s continue to make February the month where your whole family gets the sleep they need.
 You are worth it!